 Chiropractic care during pregnancy

 The news of a pregnancy is exciting.
 Unfortunately, it may also bring with it some unpleasant side effects.
 Many women take symptoms such as sciatic pain, mid & upper back tension and headaches as part and parcel of being pregnant.
 Chiropractic care during pregnancy has been used for almost 120 years.
 The techniques used during pregnancy are gentle and effective and have no known contraindications of chiropractic care during your pregnancy.

 Chiropractic adjustments to the mid back spinal curve help maintain the integrity of the nervous system and your centre of gravity, which can help relieve mid back pain and tension.
-Chiropractic adjustments to the mid to lower back can help with lower back pain, sciatica, constipation, frequent urination and pelvic pain.
+Chiropractic adjustments to the mid to lower back can help with lower back pain, sciatica and pelvic pain.

 Symptoms during pregnancy are largely a result of physiological and endocrinological changes that are necessary to create a favourable environment in which your baby can flourish.
 A pregnant woman may experience the following changes as a result of a misaligned spine or muscle tension:

 - Pelvic, pubic or sciatic discomfort

 - Chest tightness

 - Abdominal tightness, decreased baby movements